Morality, justice and Christianity in King Lear By Mia Forbes

 – Job 24:22

-The relationship between the Book of Job and King Lear has long provided fuel for scholarly fire.
-Each is a story of suffering, endurance and loyalty, in which a prosperous man is stripped bare - both literally and figuratively – and loses the health, wealth and family he once prized.
+The relationship between the Book of Job and King Lear has long provided fuel for the scholarly fire.
+Each is a story of suffering, endurance and loyalty, in which a prosperous man is stripped bare – both literally and figuratively – and loses the health, wealth and family he once prized.
 Those who have pursued this comparison, however, although content to bask proudly in the glow of complex literary parallels, have often failed to illuminate the real message at the heart of Shakespeare’s tragedy.
 Like the greatest works in the literary canon, the Book of Job and King Lear allow their audiences to delve deeply into the daunting problem of the human condition.
-While their social, political and historical contexts necessarily have great bearing on how each text is read, they share a central concern that transcends time and place: what it means to be alive, and to be human.
+While their social, political and historical contexts necessarily have great bearing on how each text is read, they share a central concern that transcends time and place: what it means to be alive and to be human.

 Alongside their many notable similarities, from the tests of loyalty around which each is centred, to the storms which reduce both Lear and Job to their most vulnerable, there is a glaring difference between the two tales.
 After an intense period of suffering, Job is rewarded for his faith, supporting the Deuteronomic doctrine that promises reward for the righteous and punishment for wrongdoers.
 Lear, on the other hand, loses everything and dies, seemingly without compensation or explanation.
 The play’s dismal ending seemed so incongruous to early audiences that, in 1681, a new version by Irish poet Nahum Tate found favour.
 Its happier dénouement saw Lear survive and his kingdom inherited and ruled by the now-married Cordelia and Edgar